unopiaofrol/MLOps/README.md

 ### MLOps Version Control

-Version control is essential for MLOps especially in the CI and CD pipeline (continuous integration and continuous delivery/deployment).
+Version control is essential for MLOps, especially in the CI and CD pipeline (continuous integration and continuous delivery/deployment).
 This pipeline allows new features to be added while also keeping the main branch (also called the production branch) stable.
 This also has the benefit of supporting collaboration in the SDLC.

 1. Create a new branch for our feature.